eric-p-hutchins/zig-webenc/README.md

 * index Shift_JIS pointer, in §5
 * Index single-byte, in §9
 * I/O queue
-* definition of, in §3
   * dfn for TextDecoderCommon, in §7.1
 * is GBK, in §10.2.2
 * ISO-2022-JP, in §12.1.2
 * ISO-2022-JP decoder, in §12.2